-The tissues and bones that surround and support the teeth are referred to as the periodontium.
-An infection in this area is called periodontal disease.
+The periodontium refers to the tissues and bones that surround and support your teeth.
+When this area becomes infected it is known as periodontal disease.

-Many people in Merced, Winton, Atwater, Cressey, and all throughout the world suffer from periodontal disease.
-Prosthodontics & Implant Dental Center is skilled at detecting periodontal disease at its earliest stages and addressing the best ways for you to combat this problem.
+Periodontal disease is common in Merced, Winton, Atwater, Cressey, and all over the world.
+Prosthodontics & Implant Dental Center is highly trained in identifying and treating periodontal disease even at its earliest stages.

 What is periodontal disease?